botlabs-gg/yagpdb-docs-v2/content/moderation/moderation/_index.md

 ### Permitted Roles

-Selecting permitted roles will allow said roles to run the moderation command **EVEN IF** they do not have required Discord permissions.
+Selecting permitted roles will allow said roles to run the moderation command **even if** they do not have required Discord permissions.

 Give/Takerole Permitted Roles (**8**) operate in the same way.